j-os-h-in/nuxp/README.md

 ## 🎮 How to Play

-1. **Login**: Enter a username and select/upload a pixel-art avatar.
+1. **Login**: Signup with an email and select/upload a pixel-art avatar.
 2. **Explore**: Drag and zoom around the map to find unlocked (colored) or locked (gray) achievements.
 3. **Unlock**: Click an achievement to view requirements.
    - **Task**: Click "Complete".